jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

-        PortMap                     - A list of XYPos indicating the 'slots' a port may be placed into PortList                    - A list of Portinfo objects associated with the symbol Rotation                    - An int indicating how much to rotate an object
+        PortMap                     - A list of XYPos indicating the 'slots' a port may be placed into PortList                    - A list of Portinfo objects associated with the symbol Rotation                    - An int indicating how much to rotate an object Scale                       - An XYPos indicating the scaling in the X and Y directions for the object

 MESSAGES: